 What should be the dominating way canines view their world is sometimes put on the back burner for some members of my species.
 Dogs that learn to react first to sight or sound are not using their best resource and may become nuisance barkers or even frightened of things that their sense of smell should tell them is safe.

-Utilizing a canine resource such as Scentwork classes at Acme Canine can be a way to ensure your dog uses his nose as his first natural-born ability.
-The trainers are pretty sharp and can provide skills that will improve the bond you have with your best friend and give you both a chance to exercise.
-Learning how to hone in on a specific scent will help develop this most important faculty for your dog.
+Utilizing a canine resource such as Acme Canine’s Maintenance Meetup can be a way to ensure your dog uses his nose as his first natural-born ability.
+The trainer is pretty sharp and can provide skills that will improve the bond you have with your best friend and give you both a chance to exercise.
 It will also teach the human half of the equation to better read their dog’s body language while building rapport within the partnership.

-All dogs should be able to use our superior sense of smell no matter what breed or mixture of breed we are.
-For more information on having fun doing Scentwork with your dog or any of Acme Canine’s other classes contact them.
+For more information on having fun doing Maintenance Meetup with your dog or any of Acme Canine’s other classes contact them.
 And tell them Spike sent ya…